-Do I Need One of the New High Efficiency Boilers?
+Do I Need a New High Efficiency Boiler?

 How efficient are high efficiency boilers?

 New high-efficiency boilers are significantly more efficient than their predecessors.
 Energy-efficiency of boilers and furnaces is measured by annual fuel utilization efficiency (AFUE), which is a ratio of annual heat output to fossil fuel consumed by the boiler or furnace in a year.
 This means a boiler with an AFUE of 70% converts 70% of the energy produced by combustion of the fuel to heat to the home; the other 30% is lost.
 High-efficiency boilers have an AFUE of 90% – 98.5 %, compared to an AFUE of 56% – 70% for older models.
 You can easily compare the efficiency of new boiler and furnace models, thanks to the Federal Trade Commission requirement that all new ones display their AFUE.

 What is a condensing boiler; is it the same as a high-efficiency boiler?

 A condensing boiler is high-efficiency because it captures and reuses some steam energy lost by older boilers.
 It further increases energy-efficiency by being run at a lower temperature than what was possible for older boilers.
 The heat exchangers in older boilers were made of cast iron.
 If the water coming back to the boiler from the home’s heating system was below 140 degrees Fahrenheit, condensation was possible.
 Condensation would eventually destroy the heat exchanger.
 New designs allow and accept condensation, so can be run at lower temperatures.